dc1014/cs4348-project3/readme.txt

 ./main [0,1,2]

-Omitting second runtime parameters makes system run in Contingous File System mode.
-For the others
+Omitting second runtime parameters makes system run in Contiguous File System mode.
+For the others:

 0 - runs in Contiguous Mode
 1 - runs in Indexed Mode